 Tip 3: It's All You

 Jennifer Musselman, a Professor and Change and Growth Strategist, takes you step-by-step into putting your resolutions in action by recognizing the power of your own choice.
-Sometimes, the greatest hurdle is hearing your own discouraging words or letting your defense mechanisms make the choices.
+Sometimes, the greatest hurdle is hearing your own discouraging words or letting your defence mechanisms make the choices.
 The worse outcome would be to blame others.

 Tip 4: Be kind to yourself